Cold-Pack Steam Canning Tomatoes in Own Juice (Easy Method)

 - Slip the skin off from the tomatoes.
 Use the serrated knife to core and cut them into quarters.
 If the skin doesn’t easily slip off the tomato, increase the blanch time by 30 seconds.

-- At this point, you may choose to fill your mason jars with the quartered tomatoes.
-If you prefer diced tomatoes, use the largest grid blade in the Vidalia Chop Wizard to quickly dice the tomatoes.
+- Add 1 Tablespoon bottled lemon juice to each quart jar.
+At this point, you may choose to fill your mason jars with the quartered tomatoes.
+If you prefer diced tomatoes, use the largest grid blade in the vegetable chopper to quickly dice the tomatoes.

 - Pack each jar as tightly as possible.
 Use the handle of a wooden spoon to release air bubbles by pressing it down the inside of the jar three or four times.
 Fill the empty space with more tomatoes.

-- Leave just 1/4-inch head space at the top of the mason jar.
+- Leave just 1/2-inch head space at the top of the mason jar.
 With a clean towel, wipe the rim of the jar clean.

 - Use salad tongs to carefully remove a lid from the simmering water.
 Gently shake excess water away and place the lid on the rim of the jar with the rubber side touching the rim.
 Screw the ring over the lid.
 Do not over tighten.
 Place the filled jars in the center of the steam canner rack.
 Cover with the lid.